William Carter Kinggett

 I had initially thought that Jennie, his first wife, had died, but she appears in the 1920 US census, along with their son Philip, living in Oakland, California.
 Interestingly, she is described as a widow.

 By the time the 1930 US census comes along, William is clearly in failing health.
 His wife, Hazel, is shown as the head of the family while he has no occupation listed.
 By this time, they had moved to Oakland and were living on 55th Avenue.
-He subsequently died on 27th May 1933.
+He subsequently died on 26th May 1933.
+His death is recorded in the The Oakland Post Enquirer, Saturday 27 May 1933, Page 7 (see below).

 Jennie and Philip moved back to the UK, arriving in Liverpool on 8th January 1927, and remained here ever since.
 She died in 1945 and he died in 1988.